slf-dot-ch/snowmicropyn/docs/overview.rst

 What's inside?
 --------------

-The *snowmicropyn* package consits of two entities:
+The *snowmicropyn* package contains two entities:

 - An :doc:`API <api_usersguide>` to automate reading, exporting and post processing pnt files using the python language.
 You'll need some basic programming skills to use it.
 - :doc:`Examiner <examiner>`, a desktop application to read, export and post process pnt files.
 The Examiner uses the API itself too.

 How do I get it?
 ----------------